 3.00 credits.
 This course examines curriculum theory, models and current trends in curriculum development.
 It emphasizes pedagogical approaches that focus on issues of multiculturalism, equity and social emotional learning across the K-12 continuum.
-Register by Instructor.

 MCI 525 - Curriculum and Methods